versatus/-deprecated-versatus-docs/developer-guide/smart-contracts/javascript/developing.md

 npx vsjs build example-contract.js
 ```

 Now lets test the contract against the Versatus WASM runtime.
-This command will fetch the `versa.wasm` file required by your system to test Versatus-based smart contracts and test the contract against the provided json file in the command.
+This command will fetch the `versa.wasm` file required by your system to test Versatus-based smart contracts against the json file provided as an argument.
 You can use any of the json files provided during the `npx vsjs init erc-20` command.

 ```bash
 npx vsjs test inputs/sample-erc20-contract-name.json